ricson5499/emmet1.0-sublime3plugin/README.md

 }
 ```

+3. For key binding
+==
-3. For key binding, if you haven add in the new binding, then it should work.
+If you haven't add in the new binding, then it should work.
 If not, just remove it.

 Preferences -> Key Bindings